giampaolo/psutil/docs/api.rst

 .. function:: cpu_freq(percpu=False)

-  Return CPU frequency as a named tuple including *current*, *min* and *max* frequencies expressed in Mhz.
-On Linux *current* frequency reports the real-time value, on all other platforms this usually represents the nominal "fixed" value (never changing).
-If *percpu* is ``True`` and the system supports per-cpu frequency retrieval (Linux and FreeBSD), a list of frequencies is returned for each CPU, if not, a list with a single element is returned.
-If *min* and *max* cannot be determined they are set to ``0.0``.
+  Return :field:`current`, :field:`min` and :field:`max` CPU frequencies
+  expressed in MHz.
+On Linux, :field:`current` is the real-time frequency value (changing), on all other platforms this usually represents the nominal "fixed" value (never changing).

+  If *percpu* is ``True``, and the system supports per-CPU frequency retrieval (Linux and FreeBSD), a list of frequencies is returned for each CPU; if not, a list with a single element is returned.

-  Example (Linux):
+  If :field:`min` and :field:`max` cannot be determined they are set to ``0.0``.

   .. code-block:: pycon